spabolu/tiaa-data-pipeline/backend/README.md

-# TIAA DataPipeline Hackathon Backend
+# TIAA Data Pipeline Hackathon Backend

 This is the backend for the TIAA-DataPipeline project.
 It's a Flask-based application that powers the data processing pipeline and exposes a REST API for the frontend.